neo-project/docs/en-us/node/gui.md

 Using NEO-GUI you can elect candidates and vote for NEO consensus nodes.
 After all the NEO consensus nodes reach a consensus through the DBFT algorithm, new blocks are generated.
 Voting for consensus nodes is conducted constantly in real time in the NEO blockchain.
 The main process is:

-1. NEO token holders register as candidates
+1. NEO nodes register as candidates
 2. NEO token holders vote for candidates
 3. NEO blockchain determines the consensus nodes based on the number of candidates and their votes cast.

 #### Election

-After the candidates are elected, the NEO token holders can vote for consensus nodes.
-It costs 1000 Gas for candidate registration.
+After the candidates are registered, the NEO token holders can vote for consensus nodes.
+It costs 1000 GAS for candidate registration.

 To register as a candidate: